The Best Referral Guide You'll Ever Read

 Here are some examples of incentives you could offer to your customers in a referral program:

 You can offer a free product or service for the referrers or referees.
-This is a very common practice in subscription-based businesses, for example, a TV streaming service.
+This is a very common practice in subscription-based businesses.
 You could offer one month free of charge for the referrer who successfully refers their friend (they are already users so the incentive will be surely useful) and one month free of charge for the referred friend, which will let them test the service free of charge.

-This is a great reward for the referrers, who are already using your product or service.
+This is a great reward for the referrers, who already use your product.
 You could, for example, give them a free membership upgrade for one month for each successful referral.
-For example, Trello was giving PRO membership level upgrade for one month for each user who registered from your referral.
+For example, Trello was giving PRO membership level upgrade for one month for each user who registered from a referral.

 This is a relatively cheap incentive you can offer to your loyalty club members for their referrals.
-They could then exchange the points for the loyalty incentives you offer, to cash them out.
+They could then exchange the points for the loyalty incentives you offer.
 It is comparatively cheaper because it can be cashed out in your store and many loyalty points expire before being redeemed.

 You can offer gift cards, both as a referrer and referee reward.
 They should have an expiration date (if legal in your country/state, as some do not allow gift cards to expire) to motivate the customers to cash them out quickly and not to collect too much liability on your side.
 Gift cards are a good incentive as they have to be used towards purchases in your store and therefore bring in additional revenue.
 You can also set a minimum order value they could be cashed out for, to ensure the customer who uses them will bring you some additional profits.
 You can also limit the products they can be applied to.